1753357159/nptu_cbb107008_sp/README.md

 Use in the dir:
 ```
-python3 regex.py [string you want to certification]
+python3 system.py [string you want to certification]
 ```
-it will show what violation that your string have.
+it will show result.

 # Bouns questions